Zero-Server Analytics: How I Replaced a SaaS Bill with Netlify Functions and GitHub

 }

-Because the script lives in static/, the build process copies it straight to dist/static/ - what I debug locally is what runs in production.
-No transpiler, no bundler surprises.
-If you're using HTMX for navigation (as I describe in the architecture piece), you can add a htmx:afterSwap listener to emit virtual page views for client-side transitions.
+The script lives in static/, so the build copies it straight to dist/static/.
+What I debug locally is what runs in production.
+No bundler surprises.
+If you use HTMX for navigation (see the architecture piece), add an htmx:afterSwap listener for virtual page views on client side transitions.

-The collect function is under 200 lines.
-It rejects oversized payloads and missing required fields, salts the visitor hash with ANALYTICS_SALT to prevent reverse-engineering, and stores each event as JSON in Blob Store:
+Under two hundred lines.
+Rejects oversized payloads and missing fields.
+Salts the visitor hash with ANALYTICS_SALT so nobody reverse engineers identities from the hash alone.
+Stores each event as JSON in Blob Store:

 const store = getStore('analytics-events');